mozilla-conduit/conduit-docs/phabricator-user.rst

   your input on whether Pholio is useful.

-* **Badges**, **macros**, and **tokens**: These are mostly bits of whimsy that might enhance user experience by providing some levity.
+* **Badges**, **macros**, and **tokens**: These are mostly bits of whimsy that might enhance the user experience by providing some levity.
   If they're fun, or at least harmless, we'll leave them; if they become annoying or distracting, we may remove them.